Help users to Recover from validation errors

 Only add this sort of validation if your user research shows that, on balance, it solves more problems for users than it causes.
 For example, the Character count component shows users an error message when they go over the character limit.
 Because it’s important that users do not spend time and effort writing out a response that turns out to be too long.

-If you do use this sort of validation, make sure you do it in a way that’s accessible.
+If you do use this sort of validation, make sure you validate in a way that’s accessible.

 Client side and server side validation